nuuuwan/news_lk3_data/README.md

 Sri Lanka usually cuts import duties and allow imports especially in January to keep rice prices down.

-However, this year, the import tax was not removed, though imports were allowed, keeping prices high.
+However, this year, the tax was not removed, though imports were allowed, keeping prices high.
 Meanwhile authorities also accused millers, who are protected with the import duties, of hoarding rice.

 On top of that price controls were imposed on many varieties of rice.